 For instance, you probably won’t find great growth stocks by scanning the lists of the day’s biggest gainers.
 All too often, the stocks making the biggest leaps during the day are low-priced issues that are rebounding after big losses.
 And even if a stock trades at 10 or higher, a 20% gain (or more) often signals a climax in price action.

-It’s also difficult to find stocks with big growth potential by watching the parade of babbling fund managers on financial TV shows.
+It’s also difficult to find stocks with big growth potential by watching the parade of babbling fund managers on financial cable shows.
 In the first place, most big fund managers apply a valuation approach to select stocks, so their recommendations focus on cheap stocks, rather than those with a chance at rapid price appreciation.
+Plus, they’re probably using their recommendations to boost the stocks in their portfolios.

 The Wilshire 5000 Index was established in 1974 to track the value of every stock on the market that represents a firm headquartered in the United States and that trades on U.S. exchanges and has widely available pricing information.
-The market grew to a high of over 7,500 stocks in 1998, but has now shrunk to just under 3,700, but that’s still a lot of choices.
+The market grew to a high of over 7,500 stocks in 1998, but has now shrunk to just over 3,500, but that’s still a lot of choices.

 Your most important screen is for price appreciation.
 You should set your screening characteristics to show you stocks that have risen 20% or more during the previous month.
 This will eliminate stocks that are losing value, ones that are trading in a range and ones that are appreciating only gradually.